 Kingsley Hayes will carry out most of the work on your affairs personally, although other individuals will work on your affairs where that person is unavailable, if it is more cost effective to do so, or the Services require the expertise of a particular person.
 We will where possible identify those individuals in the Letter and will try to avoid changing the people who perform the Services, but if this cannot be avoided we will inform you of any change.

 The rules that govern solicitors mean that you are principally responsible for our charges and they form part of your claim against the other party.

-However, if you win your case our charges will generally be paid in part or whole by the person responsible for the accident or, more likely, their insurers.
-If you lose, you may become liable for all or part of our charges or those of the other party.
+However, if you win your case our charges will generally be paid in part or whole by the person or organisation responsible for the misuse of your private information or, possibly, their insurers.
+If you lose, you may become liable for all or part of our charges or those of the Opponent.
 To ensure that you do not have to pay these personally, we have discussed and agreed with you the best method of funding these charges, and the funding arrangement we are acting for you under is confirmed in the attached letter.

 Please note that we have agreed to enter into a funding arrangement with you on the basis of the information you have provided about your claim.
 In the event that this information is not accurate in any way our ability to continue with that funding arrangement may be affected and we reserve the right to void the agreement.

 In the event that the funding agreement is voided or you breach your responsibilities as described in the section below you will be responsible with immediate effect for the payment of our costs incurred on your behalf in pursuing the claim.

 A copy of the Conditional Fee Agreement that you have agreed to enter into is also enclosed with the attached letter.